Daniel Day-Lewis's Success and Achievements in Timeline

 In 2007, Daniel Day-Lewis won his second Academy Award for Best Actor for his role in There Will Be Blood.

-In 2008, Daniel Day-Lewis, upon receiving the Academy Award for Best Actor from Helen Mirren, joked about receiving a knighthood.
+In 2008, Daniel Day-Lewis received the Academy Award for Best Actor from Helen Mirren.
+He knelt before her and quipped about it being the closest he would get to a knighthood.

-In 2010, Day-Lewis received an honorary doctorate in letters from the University of Bristol.
+In 2010, Daniel Day-Lewis received an honorary doctorate in letters from the University of Bristol, recognizing his connection to the Bristol Old Vic Theatre School.

-November 2012: BAFTA Britannia Award and Time Cover
+November 2012: Receiving the BAFTA Britannia Award and Featuring on Time Magazine

-In November 2012, Day-Lewis received the BAFTA Britannia Award for Excellence in Film.
-The same month, he was featured on the cover of Time magazine as the "World's Greatest Actor".
+In November 2012, Daniel Day-Lewis received the BAFTA Britannia Award for Excellence in Film.
+Also in November 2012, he was featured on the cover of Time magazine, which hailed him as the "World's Greatest Actor".

 2012: Academy Award for Lincoln